Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/weight_mix.rst

 .. rubric:: Using a Texture and the Mapping Curve

-Here we are going to create a sort of strange alien wave (yes, another example with the *Wave* modifier... but it's a highly visual one;
+Here we are going to create a sort of strange alien wave (yes, another example with the *Wave* modifier... but it is a highly visual one;
-it's easy to see the vertex group effects on it...).
+it is easy to see the vertex group effects on it...).

 So as above, add a 100×100 grid.
-This time, add a vertex group, but without assigning any vertex to it - we'll do this dynamically.
+This time, add a vertex group, but without assigning any vertex to it -- we will do this dynamically.

 Add a first *Vertex Weight Mix* modifier, set the *Vertex Group A* field with a *Default Weight A* of 0.0,